shunkenney/torchvista/README.md

   Input(s) to be passed to the model.
 Can be a single input or a tuple of inputs.

 - **max_module_expansion_depth** (*int*, optional):
-  Maximum depth for expanding nested modules.
+  Maximum depth for expanding nested modules in the initial view.
+0 means everything is collapsed.
 Default is `3`.

 - **show_non_gradient_nodes** (*bool*, optional):
   Whether to show nodes for scalars, tensors, and NumPy arrays that are not part of the gradient graph (typically constants passed into operations or modules).
-Default is `False`.
+Default is `True`.